- Majors and Minors

 - The 4th term of your language requirement may not be taken Pass/Fail.

-- You have until the end of third week of a full term to decide if you want to modify a class Pass/Fail.
+- You have until the last day of class as determined by the Registrar to decide if you want to modify a class Pass/Fail.

 - You must earn at least a C– to receive a Pass for a class.